 What You Need to Make Natural Homemade Body Butter

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-Ingredients Needed for This Homemade Body Butter Recipe
+Ingredients Needed for This Whipped Body Butter Recipe

 - Coconut Oil– Coconut oil is amazing for supporting healthy skin.
 Healthline has a whole list of benefits including antimicrobial and anti-inflammatory properties

 - Almond Oil– Almond oil both moisturizes and softens the skin

 - Essential Oil- Depending on how you use this body butter recipe, there are various essential oils you can use.
 Below, you will find some suggestions for supporting the skin, muscles, and immune system.
 If you are unsure where to buy essential oils, check out this post to help you find a brand that works best for you.

 Supplies Needed to Make Whipped Body Butter